-The 13th is a working class arrondissement formerly home to textile factories.
-Today it’s a quiet refute away from the hustle and bustle of central touristic Paris.
+The 13th arrondissement is a working-class arrondissement formerly home to textile factories.
+Today it’s a quiet refuge away from the hustle and bustle of central touristic Paris.
+It’s home to many immigrants and Paris’ “Chinatown” is located here.
 The neighborhood worth exploring in the 13th is surely Butte-Aux-Cailles, a village-like district that has retained much of its old-world charm.

 Although it’s a bit far from the main attractions in central Paris, the 14th arrondissement still has plenty to offer at its doorstep.
 Most people visit the 14th to see the famous Catacombs of Paris.
 You can also tour the Fondation Cartier pour l’Art Contemporain in the 14th if contemporary art is your thing.

-The 15th is in close proximity to the Eiffel Tower and Seine River.
-It’s mainly residential but could be a good place to stay if you plan to spend a lot of time in the 7th.
+The 15th is in close proximity to the Eiffel Tower and the Seine River.
+It’s mainly residential but the artistic Montparnasse area could be a good place to stay if you plan to spend a lot of time in the 7th.
 Ascend the Montparnasse Tower in the 15th arrondissement of Paris to witness one of the most stunning aerial views over the city!

-The 16th arrondissement is Paris’ wealthy upper crust neighborhood.
+The 16th arrondissement is Paris’ wealthy upper-crust neighborhood.
 From luxury apartment buildings to 5-star hotels, the 16th is far from average!
-Don’t miss a visit to Place de Trocadéro to catch a quintessential view of the Eiffel Tower from across the river Seine.
+Don’t miss a visit to Place de Trocadéro to catch a beautiful view of the Eiffel Tower from across the Seine River.